 Non-normal asset return distributions (for example, fat tail distributions)

-Quant analysts doing High-Frequency Trading need to model the tail risks to avoid big losses, and hence tail risk hedging assumes importance in High-Frequency Trading.
+Quant analysts doing HFT need to model the tail risks to avoid big losses, and hence tail risk hedging assumes importance in High Frequency Trading.

 The plot shown below illustrates a fat tail distribution vis-à-vis normal distribution.

 - Long-range dependence (Long Memory) in absolute values of returns.

 In finance, volatility clustering refers to the observation, as noted by Mandelbrot (1963), that "large changes tend to be followed by large changes, of either signs and small changes tend to be followed by small changes."

 Long-range dependence (Long memory)

 Long-range dependence (LRD), also called long memory or long-range persistence is a phenomenon that may arise in the analysis of spatial or time-series data.
 This relates to the rate of decay of statistical dependence of two points with increasing time interval or spatial distance between the points.
 It is a must to note that a phenomenon is usually considered to have long-range dependence if the dependence decays more slowly than an exponential decay, typically a power-like decay.